How to Solve Your Biggest Procurement Contract Problems

 1. Disconnects between procurement teams and contract stakeholders

 In larger enterprises, the teams responsible for procurement are typically not the same individuals who will be using the contracted goods and services.
 But a failure to properly engage stakeholders can result in contracts that don’t deliver on what is actually needed.
 One key challenge that prevents coordination and communication is a lack of visibility into the contracting process – it’s not uncommon for those who will benefit from a contract to be excluded from the process until after an agreement has been reached.
 Geographically-dispersed teams and remote workforces can make getting advance alignment a challenge.
 Additionally, the use of some online collaboration tools not explicitly dedicated to the task can result in multiple versions of the same agreement or changes overwritten as various people weigh in.
-Dedicated contract management software can ease these issues, allowing secure access to contract drafts for stakeholders on an as-needed basis, while audit trail reporting records all changes made within contracts so that nothing gets lost.
+Dedicated contract lifecycle management software can ease these issues, enabling collaborative contract management and allowing secure access to contract drafts for stakeholders on an as-needed basis, while audit trail reporting records all changes made within contracts so that nothing gets lost.

 2. Lack of tools for evaluating whether a deal is a favorable one

 Context is everything, but never more so than in procurement contract negotiations.
 What looks like a good deal under one set of circumstances, may not hold under another: purchasing from a supplier in a foreign market when the dollar is comparatively strong, for example, only to have the dollar drop, destroying your gains and negatively impacting the deal.
 Fortunately, similar past contracts can reveal some important clues as to how the value of your contract might net out.